On the applicability of single-spacecraft interferometry methods using electric field probes: Statistical Results

 When the spin-plane probes are used for timing ($\theta\gtrsim45^\circ$), we find that the REI method tends to overestimate the speed ($v\geq v'$).
 The error starts increasing very slowly with increasing $\varphi$; for example, $v/v'=1.1$ at $\varphi\approx18^\circ$, and $v/v'=1.5$ at $\varphi\approx31^\circ$, before it quickly diverges for larger $\varphi$ (note that the colorbar is limited to $v/v'=\pm4$ to make the relevant details visible).
 This diverging behavior is caused by phase shifts in $E_1$ and $E_2$ due to $(V_3+V_4)/2$ being a poor estimate of $V_\text{sc}$ when $\hat{k}$ has a significant component along probes 3 and 4 (recall Fig.~\ref{fig:Emethod}b).
 In contrast to the strong $\varphi$ dependence, we find that $v/v'$ is independent of $\theta$ in this region.
 This independence is due to two reasons.
-First, the $\cos{\psi}$ correction applied in Eq.~(\ref{eq:v_E60}), which accounts for the fact that $\hat{k}$ is not aligned with the probe pair used for interferometry.
+First, the $\cos{\gamma}$ correction applied in Eq.~(\ref{eq:v_E60}), which accounts for the fact that $\hat{k}$ is not aligned with the probe pair used for interferometry.
 Second, the fact that only the spin-plane probes are used, which means that they are all affected in the same way by $\theta$ and no phase shift is introduced between $E_1$ and $E_2$.
+The $\theta$ independence means that it can be preferable to use the spin-plane probes for interferometry instead of the axial probes (discussed next) for values of $\theta<45^\circ$, assuming the time-delay is large enough to be accurately resolved.